 Image Source: NPR

-Number 4 on our list is the breathtaking Star of Sierra Leone.
+Number 4 on our list of biggest diamonds in the world, is the breathtaking Star of Sierra Leone.
 Originating from the Diminico mine in 1972, this gem weighs in at 968.9 carats and is the largest rough to have ever been discovered in the alluvial deposits of Sierra Leone.
 Shortly after its discovery, the rough was said to have been sold to Harry Winston for under $2.5 million.

 Image Source: Capetown Diamond Museum